Cuadrilla Resources

 Cuadrilla Resources is an oil and gas exploration and production company founded in 2007.
 It is headquartered in Bamber Bridge, Lancashire, and has operations in the United Kingdom.
-The company intend to develop shale gas in the UK by using hydraulic fracturing.
 Its chairman is Roy Franklin, who is also deputy chairman of Equinor.
 Its chief executive is Francis Egan.
+The company intended to develop shale gas in the UK by using high volume hydraulic fracturing (HVHF), but in 2019 a high court ruling ultimately banned the process.
+Few wells were ever commissioned, and Cuadrilla, was supposed to have started plugging and decommissioning them in 2022.

 Corporate structure

 Cuadrilla is a privately owned company with headquarters in the United Kingdom.
-The company was founded in 2007, financed with investment from the Australian engineering company A.J.
-Lucas and the American equity firm Riverstone Holdings.
+The company was founded in 2007, financed with investment from the Australian engineering company AJ Lucas and the American equity firm Riverstone Holdings.
 It is owned 93% by AJ Lucas, while Cuadrilla employees (including former employees) own the remaining 7%.
 Riverstone Holdings sold their previous 45% stake to AJ Lucas and exited the business in February 2020.
 In 2009, Riverstone had settled corruption charges in New York through its partner The Carlyle Group.

 In April 2015, Roy Franklin, Deputy chair of the Board of Statoil ASA, and board member of Santos Ltd, Kerogen Capital Ltd and Amec Foster Wheeler, replaced Lord Browne, who had been chairman since 2007.
 The chief executive is Francis Egan.